Little stat from Mr. Stratton Sclavos (VeriSign/Network

 :.uk" NetSols registers)

-That is absolutely astounding when you
+That is absolutely astounding when you consider

-in the marketplace"....
+the marketplace"....
 I think it illustrates how pathetic they are at business,

 domain registry and customer service.
 People flock to registrars like Register.com

 and BulkRegister mainly because they can now get away from Network Solutions.

 Our company does not do business with the "ethically challenged" Network Solutions